1. What are the important food safety tips that schools should follow when working with local farmers?

 11.Is there a resource that explains how to incorporate school garden produce into the school meal program?

 We are especially concerned about food safety and sanitation issues.
 It is important to ensure that safe growing principles are used to grow produce from any source, including gardens.
 Before using any produce from a school garden, visit the garden and ask the master gardener about growing practices, including the history of the land use, water sources, soil sampling and results, use of fertilizers and pesticides, and animal control measures.
 Currently, USDA has not published a specific resource on food safety related to school gardens, but many resources are available on growing produce safely in gardens.
 Contact your local extension office for specific resources.
-One such resource is from the University of Maryland’s Extension on food safety and school gardens.

 12.Can local or State agencies have stricter policies when it comes to allowing produce from the school garden to be used in the Child Nutrition Programs?